What is the cost to attend OYCP?

 Does OYCP accept applicants over the age of 18?

-No, applicants must be at least 16 years old and no more than 18 years old (the applicant can turn 19 years old during the class).
+No. Applicants must be 18 years old at the time the class starts.
+The applicant can turn 19 years old during the class.

 How does the program operate?